winterberryice/tech-interview/README.md

 ## What happend next

 The solutions will be reviewed by the relevant tech team members and then used as the opener in the Technical interview

-> Please Upload the solution to your GitHub account and email the link to your uploaded repo